MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`dockerComposePath`** - **Docker Compose executable Path**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify a path to determine if the docker-compose executable is used.
+Specifies a path to determine if the docker-compose executable is used.
 <!-- :::editable-content-end::: -->
 <br>